ANZ debt consolidation using a balance transfer or personal loan

 ANZ Debt Consolidation Balance Transfer vs Personal Loan - what to consider

 If you're considering using a balance transfer or personal loan to manage your existing debts, consider some of these factors to determine which option is right for you:

-- Fixed rate or variable rate.
 A fixed rate personal loan gives you peace of mind in the form of fixed repayments throughout the course of the loan.
-A variable rate loan, on the other hand, gives you greater freedom when it comes to making extra repayments and you can even expect it to come with a redraw facility.
+A variable rate loan, on the other hand, gives you greater freedom when it comes to making extra repayments.
+And, you can usually expect it to come with a redraw facility.

-- Using your new card for purchases.
 If you opt for a credit card with a balance transfer offer, remember that interest-free days on purchases don’t apply until you pay the transferred balances in full.
-Also, your repayments will go directly to the balance that's accruing the highest interest, so they'll go to your purchases first, then your balance transfer.
+Also, your repayments will go directly to the balance that's accruing the highest interest.
+This means that they'll go to your purchases first, then your balance transfer.
 If you need to concentrate on repaying your debt, using a balance transfer credit card for purchases isn't the wisest idea.

-- Promotional rate and length of offer.
 While a personal loan might have a higher interest rate than a promotional 0% balance transfer card, you have a longer period to pay it off.
 While you could get a personal loan with a low rate that lasts for several years, you'll only have between 6 and 18 months (depending on the offer) to pay off your balance without incurring any interest.
-Consider the size of your debt and calculate how much you'd need to pay each month to pay it off by the time the credit card promotional period or loan repayment period ends to calculate which one offers better value for you.
+To calculate whether a credit card or personal loan will work better for you, consider the size of your debt.
+Then work out how much you'd need to pay each month to pay it off by the end of the credit card promotional period or loan repayment period.

 Balance transfers and personal loans are both useful debt consolidation tools, but the most suitable option will largely depend on your debt and ability to repay.
 While ANZ offers competitive balance transfer and personal loan deals, make sure to compare your options before applying to make sure you're choosing the best* option for you.